- Be safe, be smart.

 - Contact your local building permit office to check and see what permits you need before you begin.

-Visit our Storm – Resources section for tips on hiring a contractor or restoration firm and other rebuilding tips.
+Visit our Storm – ARTICLES AND MORE section for tips on hiring a contractor or restoration firm and other rebuilding tips.

 If You Have Insurance — Filing a Claim